 6. Check that an IP address is shown for the Internet port.

-If 0.0.0.0 is shown, your router has not obtained an IP address from your ISP.
+If 0.0.0.0 is shown, your router did not obtain an IP address from your ISP.

 If your router cannot obtain an IP address from the ISP, you might need to force your cable or DSL modem to recognize your new router by restarting your network.
-For more information, see Sequence to Restart Your Network on page 156.
+For more information, see Sequence to Restart Your Network on page 162.